eugenia1984/english/glossary.md

 - **To coordinate** means to arrange for things to work together effectively.
 For example, She coordinates the team's meetings means she arranges the meetings so everyone can attend.

+- **To cover**: means to include or deal with a particular topic or subject.
+For example:

+`The training covers cybersecurity best practices.` -> The training includes lessons on how to protect systems and data from threats.

+`Will the presentation cover software updates?` -> You are asking if the presentation will include information about recent software updates.

 - **To deal with** means to handle or manage something, especially challenges.
 For example, ``She deals with client requests at her job``.

 - **To disrupt** is a verb that means to interrupt or prevent something from continuing in its usual way.
 For example: ``Loud noises disrupt my concentration``, meaning: interrupts the concentration.